Kerbside bin collection FAQ

 RESIDENTIAL - No, residents located in the “Declared Waste Service Area” cannot opt out of a waste collection service.
 Opting out of a service would inflate waste service charges to those still needing to use the service as well as potentially increase public health risks.

-COMMERCIAL - Yes, as long as the business has an alternate waste collection source EG skip bin service.
+- business has an alternate waste collection bin service; and

 Cancelling a service - under what circumstances is a residential waste service collection not required?